 If you thought Australian Survivor looked tough, military-style reality show SAS: Australia will be a shock to the system.

-As the harrowing reality TV show returns for a second season, 18 celebrities are set to face the toughest physical and mental challenges of their lives while deep in the Aussie wilderness.
+As the harrowing TV show returns for a third season, 17 celebrities are set to face the toughest physical and mental challenges of their lives while deep in the Aussie wilderness.

-The recruits, who include former Neighbours star Bonnie Anderson and ironman Jett Kenny, will say goodbye to their creature comforts and be pushed to their limits by a team of elite ex-Special Forces soldiers.
+The recruits, who include former Bachelor star Anna Heinrich and Home And Away heartthrob Orpheus Pledger, will say goodbye to their creature comforts and be pushed to their limits by a team of elite ex-Special Forces soldiers.

-But where is the mystery "undisclosed" location where the recruits will be put to the test?
+But where is the mystery "undisclosed" location where the recruits are put to the test?

-This year, the show was filmed in the Capertee Valley near the Blue Mountains - with production making a change following last year's freezing conditions in the Snowy Mountains.
+Then in 2021, the show was filmed in the Capertee Valley near the Blue Mountains - with production making a change following 2020's freezing conditions in the Snowy Mountains.

 "This year's location is more isolated.
-It's so vast, so open, so mountainous, that recruits think to themselves 'there's nowhere to run, nowhere to hide'.
-And that can be a very intimidating place to be," Chief Instructor Ant Middleton revealed.
+It's so vast, so open, so mountainous, that recruits think to themselves 'there's nowhere to run, nowhere to hide'," Chief Instructor Ant Middleton revealed of 2021's "intimidating" filming spot.

-Conditions on the set of SAS: Australia are not for the faint-hearted - as the new contestants are sure to find out.
+Conditions on the set of SAS: Australia are not for the faint-hearted - as last season's contestants learned, and the new contestants are sure to find out.

 No personal items are allowed, but the recruits are given a "house on your back", also known as a Bergen, that contains every item they need.